FACULTY LEADER: Mr A Fishburn

 Students sit three Modules, at either Higher or Foundation Tier.
 Higher Tier includes questions that will stretch the most able, whilst Foundation Tier focuses on core mathematical understanding and skills that all students should aim to master.
 There is no coursework element at either tier of entry.
 Students are required to sit three assessments at the end of Year 11.
 All three papers are one and half hours in length, with one of the three papers being non-calculator.
-For our most able mathematicians in the top set, we offer an additional qualification (Further Maths - AQA), which is delivered alongside the standard GCSE qualification.
-The exams for this course are also taken in the Summer of Year 11, when students sit two exam papers (one calculator and one non-calculator).

 Students follow three possible routes:

 - Foundation Linear AQA GCSE: 1 non-calculator paper (1hr 45 mins) and 1 calculator paper (1hr 45 mins), sat in the summer of Year 11;